Coqui

 In short

-Coqui — Open-source self-hosted TTS and voice cloning toolkit for developers.
+Coqui — Open-source text-to-speech and voice cloning toolkit for developers.
 Best for Developers building custom voice assistants or chatbots, Researchers experimenting with voice cloning and TTS, Privacy-conscious users needing offline speech synthesis.
 Free to use.

 Viability Score